DoshiNeil/bus-booking-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 For visual representation of the bus seat layout, have used a react wrapper over Canvas element.
 Since this being a demo app, the backend is mocked with LocalStorage.
 No styling library was used.
+Using github actions to deploy to S3 on push to main branch.

 ## Dependencies